ot-adam-moon/GITLatest/README.md

 Motivation
 ==========
-  *  I want to setup a box for development from scratch with one script
+  *  setup a box for development from scratch with one script
-  *  I want to <code>git pull upstream master</code> or <code>git pull rebase</code> without having 5 Powershell or GIT Bash windows open.
+  *  <code>git pull upstream master</code> or <code>git pull rebase</code> without having 5 Powershell or GIT Bash windows open.
-  *  I want the command to run against all necessary projects in parallel
+  *  command to run against all necessary projects in parallel
-  *  I want the flexibility to run cmd for one project or for all projects
+  *  flexibility to run cmd for one project or for all projects
-  *  I want a quick way to run <code>rake bootstrap</code> for all projects in parallel
+  *  a quick way to run <code>rake bootstrap</code> for all projects in parallel
-  *  I don't want to be afraid to reboot my box anymore fearing things won't work.
+  *  don't want to be afraid to reboot my box anymore fearing things won't work.

 Setup
 =====